Yvonne27Jin/POLI3115/README.md

 # POLI3115

-This is a group project research proposal from POLI3115 Politics and public opinion, HKU.
+Report for POLI3115 Politics and public opinion.
 You can read the full version of the proposal [here](https://github.com/Yvonne27Jin/POLI3115/blob/main/Final%20Research%20Proposal.pdf).

 ## Data sources: